 Our armed forces community covenant

-In 2012, we signed an armed forces community covenant with representatives of local armed forces and local partners, including:
+In 2019, we updated and resigned an armed forces community covenant with representatives of local armed forces and local partners, including:

 - Barking and Dagenham College